 The future land use map or future development map should be used to guide development away from high hazard areas.
 Specifically, showing the floodplain on these maps clearly indicates areas not suitable for certain types of development.
-In addition, parcel-level data and details such as major streets make it easier to identify where the floodplain overlaps with properties.
-While character-area based future development maps generally focus on development patterns rather than parcel-specific uses, the addition of parcels along with a "Floodplain" or "Special Flood Hazard Area" character area makes the map a more effective hazard mitigation tool (see Figure 6).
+In addition, parcel-level data and details such as streets labels make it easier to identify where the floodplain overlaps with properties.
+While character-area based future development maps generally focus on development patterns rather than parcel-specific uses, the addition of parcels along with a "Floodplain" or "Special Flood Hazard Area" character area makes the map a more effective hazard mitigation tool.

-It is recommended that future development maps and future land use maps show parcel lines, the floodplain boundary, and major streets (with street labels).
+The future land use map for Macon-Bibb County already shows parcel lines, the floodplain boundary, and major streets.
+It is recommended that the map also include street labels (see Figure 6) and a more clearly defined city boundary.
 At the regional planning level, consideration should be given to mapping floodplains separately in the Regional Agenda's Regional Development Map so that boundaries are clearly shown.

-NWGRC and DCA can assist the County and its municipalities with land use mapping.
+MGRC and DCA can provide assistance with land use mapping.